UMAprotocol/UMIPs/UMIPs/umip-draft-OCEAN_price_identifier.md

 Which specific pairs should be queried from each market?
 - Binance: OCEAN/USDT
-- Bittrex OCEAN/USDT
+- Bittrex: OCEAN/USDT
-- BitZ OCEAN/USDT
+- BitZ: OCEAN/USDT

 Provide recommended endpoints to query for real-time prices from each market listed.